NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

    :caption: ``numba/cuda/tests/data/include/add.cuh``
    :linenos:

-Neither header exists in the default search paths of Numba-CUDA, however, the foreign device function ``saxpy`` depends on them:
+Neither of the headers are in the default search paths of Numba-CUDA, but the foreign device function ``saxpy`` depends on them:

 .. literalinclude:: ../../../numba_cuda/numba/cuda/tests/doc_examples/ffi/saxpy.cu